Alex Vindman: Memoir and lawsuit

+Ukraine support

-Following Russia's full-scale invasion on February 24, 2022, Vindman repeatedly expressed support for effectively countering Russian malign influence and Russia's military aggression by fully supporting Ukraine.
-He also conducted lectures on the Russo-Ukrainian War at the Harvard Ukrainian Research Institute, the Ford School at the University of Michigan, and the University of Alberta.
+After Russia's full-scale invasion on February 24, 2022, Vindman expressed support for effectively countering Russian malignant influence and Russia's military aggression by fully supporting Ukraine.
+He conducted lectures on the Russo-Ukrainian War at the Harvard Ukrainian Research Institute in Cambridge, Massachusetts, the Ford School at the University of Michigan in Ann Arbor, and the University of Alberta in Edmonton.

 In 2022, with Daniel Lubetzky, Alexander Vindman became the co-chair of the Global Democracy Ambassador Scholarship, which helps Ukrainian students who pursue their undergraduate degrees in the United States and abroad.
-The objective of the scholarship is to help Ukrainians continue their studies and educate their global peers on the fragility and importance of democracy.
+The objective of the scholarship is helping Ukrainians continue their studies and educate their global peers on the fragility and importance of democracy.
 The program granted $1 million to support an initial group of Ukrainian scholars.

-In March 2023, the Vindman brothers launched the project Trident Support, whose primary objective is to establish a weapon maintenance and training facility within Ukraine.
+In March 2023, the Vindman brothers launched Trident Support, a project with the primary objective to establish a weapon maintenance and training facility in Ukraine.
 Through Trident Support, the Vindman brothers hope to recruit 100-200 skilled Western contractors to work alongside Ukrainian troops near the front lines in providing training on how to repair battle-damaged equipment donated by Western nations.
-The goal of the project is to improve Ukraine’s defense capacity and accelerate the repair of military equipment so it no longer has to be taken from Ukraine to Poland or other NATO countries for major repairs.
+The project's goal is to improve Ukraine’s defense capacity and accelerate the repair of military equipment so the equipment no longer has to be taken from Ukraine to Poland or other NATO countries for major repairs.

-In 2021 and 2024, Vindman appeared in the 11th season finale, "The Mormon Advantage", and later the series finale, "No Lessons Learned", of Curb Your Enthusiasm.

-Vindman is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.
+2026 U.S. Senate campaign

+On January 27, 2026, Vindman announced his candidacy for the U.S. Senate seat being contested in Florida's 2026 special election to complete the term of Marco Rubio, who resigned from the seat in January 2025 to become the U. S. Secretary of State.
+Vindman sought the Democratic nomination in the race, and was endorsed by the Miami Herald.
+Although he vastly outspent his Democratic primary opponent Angie Nixon, a member of the Democratic Socialists of America, she won in a major upset.

 Personal life

 Vindman is married to Rachel Vindman, née Cartmill.
-In 2020, Vindman and his wife Rachel appeared in an advertisement created by The Lincoln Project and VoteVets supporting Joe Biden's presidential campaign.
-The couple have one daughter, born in 2011.

-His identical twin brother, Yevgeny S. "Eugene" Vindman, is a member of Congress, a retired Army lieutenant colonel and Judge Advocate General's Corps officer who was assigned as an attorney on the National Security Council staff handling ethics issues, until he was dismissed from that post on February 7, 2020, at the same time as Alexander was removed from his NSC post; The Army promoted Yevgeny to colonel on March 16, 2021.
-The Defense Department inspector general found in May 2022 that the Trump administration unlawfully retaliated against Yevgeny for his role in revealing the Trump-Ukraine scandal.
+They have a daughter and live in Broward County, Florida.

+His identical twin brother, Yevgeny "Eugene" Vindman, is a member of Congress and retired Army lieutenant colonel.
 Their older brother, Leonid Vindman, also served in the Army.

+Vindman appeared briefly with his twin brother and maternal grandmother in Ken Burns's 1985 documentary The Statue of Liberty.
+He also appeared in the HBO series Curb Your Enthusiasm, including the 2021 episode, "The Mormon Advantage" and the 2024 series finale, "No Lessons Learned".